If you have an aptitude for business and accounting, the career of a CPA is a good choice for you.

 A CPA is a Certified Public Accountant, and the role of the CPA involves offering financial advice to individuals, organizations, and businesses to help them execute their business plans and achieve their financial goals.
 Once you have obtained your CPA license, a world of satisfying and lucrative opportunities will open up to you.

 Knowing the steps involved in becoming a trusted and respected CPA can help to make the journey to reach your goal much easier.

 6 Steps to Becoming a Certified Public Accountant (CPA)

 The first step is to obtain the right education.
 An accounting degree is required to further pursue a CPA license.
 In general, you are required to complete 150 semester hours in an accounting course at a school of your choice.
 As per the latest rules, a 2-year Associate Degree in Accounting or a 4-year Bachelor’s Degree with an Accounting major (typically 120 credits) will NOT make you eligible to sit for the CPA exam.
 120 credits were enough at one time, but most states require a 150-credit course today.
 You can check out your state board of accountancy to find out the eligibility for your state.

-The basic requirement is a Bachelor’s Degree in Accounting, but colleges and schools usually help students plan a curriculum to complete their 150 credits.
-At the same time, state boards allow some flexibility, so the following routes have also made students eligible for the CPA Exam:
+The basic requirement is a Bachelor’s Degree in Accounting.
+However, colleges and schools usually help students plan a curriculum to complete their 150 credit hours.
+At the same time, state boards allow some flexibility.
+Therefore, the following routes have also made students eligible for the CPA Exam:

-As you can see, preparing early enough in high school by completing AP (Advanced Placement) or Post-Secondary Enrollment Option (PSEO) gives you a head start in pursuing your CPA goal.
+As you can see, preparing early enough in high school is a good idea.
+This could involve completing AP (Advanced Placement) or Post-Secondary Enrollment Option (PSEO); both give you a head start in pursuing your CPA goal.